JoeyHammoth/SleepyBell/README.md

 ---

+## 📘 Citations

+This project requires the use of swiftUI introspect package which can be found [here](https://github.com/siteline/SwiftUI-Introspect).
+Alarm sound effects are taken from mixkit and can be found [here](https://mixkit.co/free-sound-effects/alarm/).

+---

-Happy Sleeping and Productive Waking with SleepyBell!
+😄 Happy Sleeping and Productive Waking with SleepyBell!